Halesowen Abbey: Controlled churches

-In 1478 the convent at Halesowen Abbey stated that the abbey controlled three churches: the parish churches of Halesowen, Walsall and Clent.
-Behind this were tales of all the mistakes, competing claims, royal caprice, avarice and deceit that characterised medieval property transactions and made the apparently simple statement of fact a complex and nuanced interpretation of a chequered history.
+In 1478, the convent at Halesowen Abbey stated that the abbey controlled three churches: the parish churches of Halesowen, Walsall, and Clent.
+Behind this lay tales of all the mistakes, competing claims, royal caprice, avarice, and deceit that characterised medieval property transactions and made the apparently simple statement of fact a complex, nuanced interpretation of a chequered history.

 Halesowen

 The abbey had the advowson or patronage, the right to appoint a parish priest, at Halesowen, as it came with the manor.
 It had always belonged to the lord of the manor, except for a short time, when Dafydd and Emma held it and Dafydd gave it, with Emma's consent, to the abbot of Pershore Abbey.
 The abbot returned the advowson to King John when he recovered the manor for the Crown.
 The church was specifically included in John's gift of the manor to Peter des Roches.
 However, the gift did not include the tithes of the church, which went to the rector.
-To complete its control of the church the abbey needed to appropriate it, installing a vicar and making an allowance from the tithes to support him.
+To complete its control of the church, the abbey needed to appropriate it, installing a vicar and making an allowance from the tithes to support him.
 The appropriation did not occur until 1270, when Bishop Godfrey Giffard ordained a vicarage worth ten marks, to be paid in equal installments at Michaelmas and Easter.
-However five years later Bishop Giffard had to resort to a mandate to compel the abbot and convent actually to set aside an allowance for the vicar.
+However, five years later, Bishop Giffard had to resort to a mandate to compel the abbot and convent actually to set aside an allowance for the vicar.
 A papal bull of 12 October 1281 from Pope Martin IV regularised the situation, along with that of Walsall church.
 A letter of 14 October 1283 from the same pope confirmed the presentation by the abbot and convent of one of their own canons, Robert de Croule, as vicar of the church.
 The Taxatio Ecclesiastica of 1291 set the value Halesowen church at £26.
 13s.
 4d.